Undergraduate and Graduate Programs

 Prior to applying, please be aware that in order to complete your online application to KU SLL, you will need to prepare the following supplemental documents for upload:

 - A. GRE scores, if you are a North American applicant.
 While you may enter your scores on the general data sheet, confirmation of scores will need to come from GRE: KU's GRE institutional code is 6871.
 International applicants do not need to submit GRE scores.
-B. TOEFL scores, if you are an international student or a non-native speaker of English who has not gone through the American or Canadian public education system.
-See the TOEFL information at the International Programs website.
-International students must meet the minimum requirement for "regular" admission (all part scores at least 53 on the paper TOEFL; see the chart at this link for other equivalents).
+B. English Language Proficiency exam scores.
+If you are a non-native speaker of English, see the English Proficiency Requirements.
+Applicants must meet the minimum requirement for Regular admission.
 KU's TOEFL institutional code is 6871.
-Native English speakers do not need to submit TOEFL scores.
+Native English speakers do not need to submit TOEFL scores;

 - a short biographical essay (1-2 pages) in the target language you intend to study (Russian, Polish, or Bosnian-Croatian-Serbian);

 - Writing Sample (5,000-7,000 words): This writing sample should represent your best work.
 A research paper from an upper level course is suitable.
 It may be in the field of Russian literature or language, or in another, related field, but it should demonstrate your ability to pose a research question, present evidence and argumentation, and defend your conclusion.

 - the names and contact information of three references (who will be contacted for letters of recommendation directly by KU).
 Please alert your references in advance;

 - general information about your applications for funding;

 - transcripts from all institutions from which a degree was obtained, or that were attended post-bachelor's.
 These may be uploaded to the online application or official copies may be sent by mail.
 If unofficial copies are used for admission purposes, official copies must be sent by the end of the first semester of study.
 Mail official copies to: